58opals/SwiftFulcrum/README.md

 # SwiftFulcrum

 SwiftFulcrum is a **pure Swift**, actor-based client for interacting with [Fulcrum](https://github.com/cculianu/Fulcrum) WebSocket JSON-RPC servers on the Bitcoin Cash network.
-It ships with typed RPC models for the endpoints implemented by this package, **automatic protocol negotiation** (`server.version`), resilient WebSocket connectivity (failover + reconnect + heartbeat), and ergonomics tailored to modern Swift Concurrency.
+It ships with typed RPC models for the endpoints implemented by this package, **automatic protocol negotiation** via `server.version`, resilient WebSocket connectivity (failover + reconnect + heartbeat), and ergonomics tailored to modern Swift Concurrency.

 ## Features